Positive parenting can bring real joy into your home, improve cooperation and listening.

 (PRINTABLE available for free download below)

-1. Accept imperfection: There will be many mistakes as your child grows.
 Positive parenting focuses on problem solving and practicing acceptance, forgiveness and compassion.
-This helps your child feel safe as they learn and grow.

 Setting clear limits is part of a positive parenting strategy: These questions can help you set clear limits that work.

 7. Communicate with Respect: Remember the way you speak to your child will directly impact what they believe about themselves.

 Say what you mean and mean what you say.